 Lobster Races: Bar Harbor, ME

-Head up to New England, where they have no shortage of seafood to feast on – in fact, it’s a tradition there to have an Independence Day dinner of poached salmon and egg sauce.
-In Bar Harbor, Maine – which was voted one of the best Fourth of July celebrations by National Geographic – they put their shellfish to other use, by racing lobsters!
-Crawling crustaceans don’t actually move along that quickly, so don’t expect a sprint across any finish line here.
+Head up to New England for plenty of seafood feasts, where it’s tradition to have an Independence Day dinner of poached salmon and egg sauce.
+In Bar Harbor, Maine – voted one of the best Fourth of July celebrations by National Geographic – they put their shellfish to other use, by racing lobsters!
+Crawling crustaceans don’t move along that quickly, so don’t expect a sprint across any finish line .
 But the atmosphere is always good-natured and jovial.

 Tug of War: Bolinas and Stinson Beach, CA

-If you’re in the San Francisco Bay area – including students at University of California, Berkeley – make the short drive to Marin County.
-Every Fourth of July, the neighboring towns of Bolinas and Stinson Beach battle it out with a massive tug of war across the channel of water that separates the two communities.
-The celebration dates back over 120 years and attracts thousands of spectators, who watch as teams of 30 try to drag the other side into the shallow lagoon water.
+If you’re in San Francisco Bay or at University of California, Berkeley, make the short drive to Marin County.
+Every Fourth of July, the neighboring towns of Bolinas and Stinson Beach battle it out with a massive tug of war across the water that separates the two communities.
+The celebration is well over a century old and attracts thousands of spectators, who watch as teams of 30 try to drag the other side into the shallow waters.